-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The Preliminary Quiz is an assessment instrument to measure the student’s knowledge of eighteenth-century colonial America (the world of Jonathan Edwards).
+The Quiz: Preliminary is an assessment instrument to measure the student’s knowledge of eighteenth-century colonial America (the world of Jonathan Edwards).
 The quiz tests background knowledge, so there is nothing to prepare for.
 Poor performance will not affect the student’s final grade.
 The quiz contains 40 multiple-choice questions and has a 30-minute time limit; there is a penalty for exceeding the time limit.

 The student will write two (2) brief essays of 1–2 pages each on an assigned primary source or scholarly article.
 He or she will do additional background research on the document, figure, or event, identifying at least two other primary or scholarly sources.
 The essay must include at least 3 footnotes and a separate bibliography containing at least 3 sources in current Turabian format.
 This assignment assesses historical research, documentary analysis, writing ability, and historical citation standards.